Virgin Voyages

 c.
 Site Visits and Audits

-Through its contractual relationships, Virgin Voyages reserves the right to conduct site visits and supplier audits where it is deemed necessary.
+Through contractual relationships, Virgin Voyages reserves the right to conduct site visits and supplier audits where it is deemed necessary.

 For instance, we require that all of our contracted global recruitment agencies are International Labour Organization, Maritime Labour Convention (2006) (“MLC”) compliant.
 This is verified by an independent compliance certificate provided by an authorized third party.
 Virgin Voyages also conducts periodic interviews with recruitment candidates to ensure agency practices adhere to our requirements and uphold the MLC, which outlines the rights of seafarers and global standards for decent work.
 If violations are detected, such as requiring candidates to pay recruitment fees, the agency is immediately addressed and corrective actions are implemented.